 For example, if you want to create a new Git repository and host it in GitHub, the new Git tooling experience allows you to add your account, and create the repository all from the same dialog.

 Starting the “add account” flow will launch a new web browser window asking for your GitHub credentials.
 After that process completes, your GitHub account will be added to the account picker and become available for use.

 After successfully adding your GitHub account from an account picker or the Account Settings dialog, it will be displayed alongside your other accounts.

-Just like on the web and on the GitHub Desktop client, a single GitHub account can only be added to Visual Studio.
-If you need to access resources from a different account, you’ll need to remove the GitHub account from Visual Studio, sign out from the web (GitHub.com), and then restart the process for adding the new GitHub account to Visual Studio.
+Just like on the web and on the GitHub Desktop client, only one GitHub account can be added to Visual Studio.
+If you need to access resources from a different account, you’ll need to remove any existing GitHub account from Visual Studio, sign out from the web (GitHub.com), and then restart the process for adding the new GitHub account to Visual Studio.

 Adding GitHub Enterprise Server Accounts